List of awards and nominations received by Kelly Clarkson: TRL Awards

 The TRL Awards were awarded by MTV's live television program Total Request Live (TRL) for the best performing music videos broadcast by the program, as voted by its viewers.
 Clarkson has received an award out of two nominations in the 2006 special.

 TMF Award

 Broadcast by MTV Networks Northern Europe's TMF channel in Belgium from 1999 to 2009, the TMF Awards awards achievements in the music scene of the Dutch-speaking regions to local and international artists.
 Clarkson received three awards.

 People's Choice Awards

 The People's Choice Awards is an annual awards program recognizing popular culture successes in the entertainment industry, where winners are chosen based on general public polling.
-Clarkson has won two awards out of five nominations.
+Clarkson has won three awards out of six nominations.

 Pollstar Awards

 The Pollstar Awards are awarded by the trade publication Pollstar to artists, management, talent buyers, venues, and support services for professionalism and achievements in the concert tour industry.
 Clarkson has received a nomination in 2009.